sofiatolaosebikan/spa-s-enumerateSMs/README.md

 Outut => all stable matchings that the instance admits

 An example of a SPA-S instance is represented in input2.txt, which admits two stable matchings.
+See examples.ipynb for an illustration of how to find these stable matchings using my implementation.

 # How to read the txt file
 Let n1 =  number of students, n2 = number of projects, and n3 = number of lecturers.
 The .txt file can be read as follows: